 3. The Grown-Up Treat Trend: Sophisticated Spiced Snacks

 This trend rides on several converging factors.
 As the experts noted, we crave nostalgic foods in tough times, so old school snacks like popcorn and chips are in vogue.
-We're skipping restaurants for laid-back parties at home, but still want to impress guests with intriguing finds like rosemary & olive oil kettle chips or smoked paprika almonds.
+We're skipping restaurants for laid-back parties at home, but still want to impress guests with intriguing finds like rosemary & olive oil kettle chips.
 Baby boomers have cut back on big-ticket travel, but can justify small indulgences that satisfy cravings for exotic flavors (wasabi peanuts, anyone?).
 Plus, as our palates age, we appreciate bolder tastes, like those in spicy falafel chips.
 My fave is 479° Popcorn, handmade organic popcorn in flavors like ginger sesame caramel or Madras curry, coconut & cashews.

 4. The New Ingredient Trend: Agave Nectar